vinyldns/vinyldns/modules/docs/src/main/mdoc/operator/config-api.md

     # the host name or IP address, note you can add a port if not using the default by settings hostname:port
     primaryServer = "ddns1.foo.bar.com"

+    # the key algorithm to use: HMAC-MD5, HMAC-SHA1, HMAC-SHA224, HMAC-SHA256, HMAC-SHA384, HMAC-SHA512
+    algorithm = "HMAC-MD5"
   }

   # the AXFR connection information for the default dns backend